carloscabo/AI-2-HTMLMap/README.md

 AI-2-HTMLMap
 ============

-AI-2-HTMLMap is an Adobe Illustrator Script that exports path items in your .AI document as standard HTML MAP Area coordinates.
-Perfect for building complex Image Maps directly in Illustrator or exporting complex shapes.
+### AI-2-HTMLMap is an Adobe Illustrator Script that exports path items in your .AI document as standard HTML MAP Area coordinates.
+Perfect for building complex Image Maps directly in Illustrator using its tools (rotate, scale, mirror...) or exporting complex shapes as Image Maps.

 ![AI-2-HTMLMap Screenshot](/readme-images/script-snapshot.png "AI-2-HTMLMap Screenshot")